-Spark for Developers includes administration APIs that allow administrators to programatically perform administration actions such as provisioning a user.
-By automating administration, user management and provisioning can be centralized in an existing tool, rather than using the Spark Administration interface.
-For example, a partner selling multiple Collaboration tools to customers can use these APIs to enable Spark provisioning through a centralized portal.
+The Cisco Spark API includes administration APIs that allow administrators to programatically perform administration actions such as provisioning a user.
+By automating administration, user management and provisioning can be centralized in an existing tool, rather than using the Cisco Spark Control Hub.
+For example, a partner selling multiple Collaboration tools to customers can use these APIs to enable Cisco Spark provisioning through a centralized portal.

 What's possible with Admin APIs?

 Currently, administration is focused on User Provisioning.
 Using these APIs, an admin can:

 - Update a user